Return

 Final Words

 OHIP seniors coverage provides primary and essential care to older adults in the province.
 And, even though it doesn’t cover every medical cost your older loved ones may incur during their retirement, the government-funded benefit is quite valuable to older adults in Ontario.
+From dental care to assistive devices, the range of services covered ensures comprehensive health care for seniors in Ontario.

 Discover Life at Seasons.
 Book a Personal Visit Today.